chronoDave/leaf-db/README.md

 ## Acknowledgements

- - This project is heavily inspired by [louischatriot/nedb](https://github.com/louischatriot/nedb).
+ - This project is inspired by [louischatriot/nedb](https://github.com/louischatriot/nedb).
  - <div>Icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>